 Whatever happens this Sunday, one thing for sure is that democratic principles are in danger, be the next president Bolsonaro or Haddad.

-The choice is between risking this weak democracy straight away or giving it a chance to recover and resist the in-and-outside pressures.
+The choice is between risking Brazilian’s weak democracy straight away in the name of a fake menace or giving it a chance to somehow resist both the conservative and neoliberal offensive.